 What is your process?

-Most designers have process on their work, including normally filling the design brief, brainstorming with the client.
+Most designers have a process on their work, including normally filling the design brief, brainstorming with the client.
 Find out how many changes/revisions they allow you on each process as they vary from designer to designer.

 What are your rights and what files will you get?

-in my case, I give the copyright and full reproduction rights for the logo design, including working files and different format of images.
+In my case, I give the copyright and full reproduction rights for the logo design, including working files and different format of images.
 You will be able to use them to any mediums you like or take them to any designers you want.

 For any other print projects, you assume full reproduction rights upon full payment to use the design, graphics, and text contained in the finished assembled projects.
-All files are supplied as press ready PDF.
+All files are supplied as press-ready PDF.
 You can request any working files (Illustrator, Photoshop or Indesign files) for a fee that includes retrieval fee and transfer of rights to use the artwork.